learn-co-curriculum/react-hooks-use-effect/README.md

 For now, let's take a look at couple of other examples where you might use the `useEffect` hook.

-One kind of side effect we can demonstrate here is _updating parts of the webpage page outside of the React DOM tree_.
+One kind of side effect we can demonstrate here is _updating parts of the webpage outside of the React DOM tree_.
 React is responsible for all the DOM elements rendered by our components, but there are some parts of the webpage that live outside of this tree.
 Take, for instance, the `<title>` of our page &mdash; this is what shows up in the browser tab, like this: